Tourist route optimization in the context of Covid-19 pandemic: Literature review

 Based on the 2030 Agenda, one year later, at the following global summit on urbanization (the United Nations Conference on Housing and Sustainable Urban Development, at Quito, Ecuador, October 2016), the world leaders adopted the New Urban Agenda which sets global standards for sustainable urban development, requiring a new approach in cities development, from design to maintenance and lifestyle, thus implying effective cooperation of all the essential stakeholders (authorities and private sector, civil society and individual households).

 Sustainable Urban Tourism has been the main subject of numerous studies (see \cite{Aall, Ko, Ashworth, Lerario, Martinez, Zamfir, Sunu, Insch}).
 The new global Sustainable Development Goals (SDGs), adopted by the World Leaders in 2015 affirm (in Goal 11) that future cities must be inclusive, safe, resilient and sustainable (see \cite{sustainable cities}).
 Certainly, the safety component, in the previous listing, has added new constraints related to the present pandemic crisis (social distancing etc.).
 One could say that the old overcrowding issues require even more enhanced attention.
 Tourist overloading could be induced by the differences between accommodation demand and supply, or by the spatial concentration of the lodging facilities.
 These problems could be tackled by infrastructure development combined with an efficient promotion of the new facilities and services, because finally the subjective approach of the potential visitors, their informed choice would make the difference.
 This tourist choice question is even more important as regards the tourist traffic inside the destination, highly important especially in urban areas, where the list of tourist objectives and attractions could be short, and consequently, there is a potential risk of congestion points occurrence, extremely dangerous during pandemics.
+Most probably in the present situation the majority of tourists is highly conscious of the importance of avoiding overcrowded places.
 Tourists would finally decide where, when and how they will travel and visit the objectives of interest (see \cite{earth}).